SocketMobile/warrantychecker-ios/README.md

 SKTWarrantyCheckerDelegate protocol.
 It has few properties required for making the request to the Warranty Checker service.
-One of its method is the checkWarrantyScannerBdAddress.
-This method actually request a warranty check about the scanner identified by its Bluetooth address passed as argument.
+One of its methods is the checkWarrantyScannerBdAddress.
+This method actually requests a warranty check about the scanner identified by its Bluetooth address passed as argument.
 If the request is successful, the delegate scanner:didReturnWarranty is invoked with the SKTWarranty as argument containing the actual warranty information of the scanner.

 The second method is registerScannerBdAddress which is actually the registration request with the CVI information.
-The scanner Bluetooth address and the SKTCvi are passed as argument of this method.
+The scanner Bluetooth address and the SKTCvi are passed as arguments of this method.
 The scanner:didReturnWarranty is invoked in case of success.
 The SKTWarranty object has then its registered boolean set to true and expirationDate is reset to the new warranty extension date.